Anusha-janardhan/rg-doc/source/GettingStarted.rst

 On successful completion of verification you can see the "repair" option, click on the button in the window, and the account will be repaired.

 Click on the contextual menu which is available on the right side of the account name and choose the "Assign O.U" option.
-One window is opened and all organizational units are listed there.
+One window is opened and all organizations are listed there.
 Choose one organization from the list and click on the "Assign" button.
 On successful completion, you can see the green color toaster message.

 .. image:: images/Admin_Settings_Account_AssignO.U.png